Competitive Strategies – Addressing Competition & Driving Growth

 A duplicate of the leader’s product is made and sold in the black market through disreputable dealers.
 This can be contrasted with the other strategies as this is the only illegal follower strategy where the culprit can be penalized.

-Apple and other luxury brands have been long plagued with this problem, especially in Asia.
+Apple and other luxury brands have been plagued with this problem for a long time, especially in Asia.

 Market Nicher Strategies